A Guide to GNMI & gRPC: How Are They Revolutionizing Network Management?

 The Push Model Subscribe RPC is the alternative in GNMI for the pull model in SNMP.
 And this is the difference in the monitoring implementation of the two protocols.

-Moreover, GNMI uses Model-Driven Streaming Telemetry.
+Moreover, GNMI Protocol uses Model-Driven Streaming Telemetry.
 This means a predefined model of network parameters is usually generated in ‘YANG’ (a data model language).

 For instance, the following is a standard YANG model for the interface parameters developed by OpenConfig.